pymc-devs/pymc-examples/myst_nbs/case_studies/wrapping_jax_function.myst.md

 +++

 Now we are ready to wrap our JAX jitted function in a Aesara {class}`~aesara.graph.op.Op`, that we can then use in our PyMC models.
-We recommend you check Aesara's official [`Op` documentation](https://aesara.readthedocs.io/en/latest/extending/op.html) if you want to understand it in more detail.
+We recommend you check Aesara's official {ref}`Op documentation <aesara:op_contract>` if you want to understand it in more detail.

 In brief, we will inherit from {class}`~aesara.graph.op.Op` and define the following methods:
 1. `make_node`: Creates an {class}`~aesara.graph.basic.Apply` node that holds together the symbolic inputs and outputs of our operation